jvkiran/testrepo/src/data/pages/terms-launch.md

 To fulfil the contract, we have contracted data processors to process your personal data on our behalf for the given purposes herein.
 The personal data you provide may be processed outside Singapore in accordance with applicable data protection law(s).

 (a) Data processor CoinList:
-Our data processor CoinList Capital LLC, 850 Montgomery Street, Suite 350, San Francisco, CA 94133 (“**CoinList**”), is processing personal data on our behalf including for customer identification, anti-money-laundry, accreditation, and proof-of-funds purposes.
+Our data processor CoinList Capital LLC, 850 Montgomery Street, Suite 350, San Francisco, CA 94133 (“**CoinList**”), is processing personal data on our behalf including for customer identification, anti-money-laundry, accreditation, and contribution purposes.

 For further information, please see [Terms of Service](https://coinlist.co/terms) and [Privacy Policy](https://coinlist.co/privacy) of CoinList.

 (b) Data processor Fractal:
-Our data processor Fractal Blockchain GmbH, Neue Grünstraße 27, 10179 Berlin, Germany (“**Fractal**”), is processing personal data on our behalf including for customer identification, anti-money-laundry, accreditation, and proof-of-funds purposes.
+Our data processor Fractal Blockchain GmbH, Neue Grünstraße 27, 10179 Berlin, Germany (“**Fractal**”), is processing personal data on our behalf including for customer identification, anti-money-laundry, accreditation, and contribution purposes.

-**Use of Fractal Launchpad for contribution process:**

 Fractal provides a ICO/ITO launchpad software for our use as a white-label solution so as to enable you to contribute / invest your cryptocurrencies for participating in the Ocean token distribution / launch / sale.
 Fractal, on our behalf, stores and processes the technical information of your device which you use for orders and communication such as your cell phone, tablet, notebook, personal computer, etc. (e.g. IP address), log in information (e-mail address, password), and your cryptocurrency address.